- Friday, June 11, 2021: Deadline for submissions due 23:59 Anywhere on Earth (AoE) time.

 Poster Submission Requirements

-The extended abstracts for the accepted posters will be published in the ACM Digital Library as part of the Conference Extended Abstracts.
-Please submit the 4-page extended abstract in PDF format and name this file ContactAuthorsLastName.pdf.
-The extended abstract should include author names (not anonymous submission).
+The submissions for accepted posters will be published in the ACM Digital Library as part of the Conference Companion.
+Please submit the 3-5 page submission in PDF format and name this file ContactAuthorsLastName.pdf.
+The submission should include author names (not anonymous submission).
 Note that:

 - References do not count against the page-limit, and